A quick guide on In-game known issues and How to deal with them

 - Though similar, this issue is different to Visual Lag (Section 2) and it can be differentiated as in the prior the game only drops frames and does not take any other measure such as the speed-up after the event seen in the latter.

-- Though it may affect the ability for a player to swipe, this issue is different to Mini-Game Issues (Section 2) as this may happen at any point of the game and it does not specifically affect how the mini-game works.
+- Though it may affect the ability for a Competitor to swipe, this issue is different to Mini-Game Issues (Section 2) as this may happen at any point of the game and it does not specifically affect how the mini-game works.

 - Game Freezes (Section 2) is a different situation than this one, the game does not freeze but it just drops frames for what it usually is either a fraction-of-a-second or a few seconds.